 It may be best to head straight to Port Macquarie so you can make the most of your time there.
 Again, you’ll find plenty of excellent beaches and even a Koala Hospital which is open every day apart from Christmas Day!

 Day 4 – Port Macquarie to Coffs Harbour

 Time without stops

 1 hour 37 minutes

-This is a shorter drive than the previous day, coming in at an hour less.
+This is one of the shorter legs of the Sydney to Brisbane drive than the previous day, coming in at an hour less.
 Plus, there are a few more places you can stop along the way.

-You can go to Bago Vineyards and Maze, where there is a 1000 metre hedge maze to find your way out of.
-Plus, there are numerous coastal walks you can do so you can enjoy the beautiful scenery.
+You can go to Bago Vineyards and Maze, where there is a 1000-metre hedge maze to find your way out of.
+Plus, there are numerous coastal walks you can do so you can enjoy the stunning coastline.